Three finalists named for Seattle police chief job

-The names wil be forwarded to Seattle Mayor Jenny Durkan, who will interview the candidates and make her selection by late June or early July.
+The names will be forwarded to Seattle Mayor Jenny Durkan, who will interview the candidates and make her selection by late June or early July.
 Her choice will be submitted to the City Council for a confirmation vote.

 After a nationwide search, three finalists were named Friday to become Seattle’s next police chief: